 Import your proprietary certificate into PingCentral by uploading the PKCS12 file that contains it.

-- 1. Select the Setting tab.. - 2.
-Expand the Security menu and select TLS Key Pair.
+1. Select the Security tab, expand the menu, and select Server TLS Key Pair.

-The TSK Key Pair page displays information about the key pair, including its status and expiration date.
+The Server TLS Key Pair page displays information about the key pair, including its status and expiration date.